Battered Woman Syndrome

 BWS is now recognized in legislation by many states and is considered when defending battered wives who kill or injure their abusive spouses.
 For the courts, BWS is an indication of the defendant's state of mind or may be considered a mitigating circumstance.
 For example, the court may consider that a BWS woman felt that she was justified in attacking her abuser, and that she was in reasonable fear of imminent danger due to her condition and her experiences with the abuser.

 If you or someone you know is a victim of domestic violence and possible a sufferer of BWS, please contact your local authorities and local support organizations.
 There are many avenues available for these women to receive help.

 Domestic violence of any kind can leave deep emotional scars, in addition to the physical ones.
-After getting the medical and emotional support needed in the wake of domestic abuse, you may want to contact an experienced family law attorney to explore your legal options, including restraining orders and child custody modifications.
+After getting the medical and emotional support needed, you should contact an experienced family law attorney to explore your legal options, including restraining orders and child custody modifications.
 An attorney can not only help to protect you and your loved ones, but can also help you get your life back in order.
 Reach out to an attorney near you today for help.